IvaneMatiashvili/covid-questionare/README.md

 git clone https://github.com/RedberryInternship/ivane-covid-questionare.git
 ```

 2\.
-Next step requires you to run _npm install_ in order to install all the dependencies.
+Next step requires you to run `npm install` in order to install all the dependencies.

 ```sh
 npm install
 ```

-and also:
+3\.
+Finally, you can run application locally with:

 ```sh
 npm run dev